Kinto/kinto/docs/faq.rst

 <http://www.servicedenuages.fr/en/why-cliquet>`_.

-How does Kinto authenticate users ?
+How does Kinto authenticate users?
 -----------------------------------

 Kinto authentication system is pluggable and controlled from settings.